-Any US citizen or green card holder based anywhere worldwide, with a total income greater than $10,400 (USD equivalent) for individuals.
+Any US citizen or green card holder based anywhere worldwide, with a total income greater than $12,000 (USD equivalent) for individuals.
 This threshold varies for married individuals filing jointly/separately.
 Lower thresholds exist for other types of income, such as self-employment income.

 Your total income includes income from all sources, whether it be wages, interest, self-employment income or investment income.
 The location where this income was earned also has no bearing on whether a tax return needs to be filed.